 Social Entrepreneurship and Global Warming

-The United Nations Deep Decarbonization Pathways recently released an interim report, which examines what it would take to keep increases in global mean surface temperature below 2°C this century.
+The United Nations Deep Decarbonization Pathways Project (DDPP) recently released an interim report, which examines what it would take to keep increases in global mean surface temperature below 2°C this century.
 The consequences of a temperature rise greater than 2°C would be catastrophic for all and pose “extreme risks to human well-being.”

 The planet’s poorest people would fare the worst, facing profound loss from flooding, displacement, and food scarcity.
 Ironically, the poorest 3 billion people only account for 5 percent of greenhouse gas emissions, while the richest 1 billion drive 50 percent of these emissions.

 The DDPP report calls for “a profound transformation of energy systems by mid-century.”
 Who will lead us in this profound transformation?
 Many governments subsidize fossil fuels, essentially funding global warming.
 In 2011, Global fossil fuel subsidies totaled $523 billion, equating to $7 per metric ton of carbon released, which is close to the market price of carbon.
 Governments and policy makers need to do more; but even changes in government policy won’t be enough.
 We need a catalyst for greater change.

 At Santa Clara University’s Center for Science, Technology, and Society we believe that social entrepreneurs, individuals who apply entrepreneurial principles to drive social and environmental impact, are the necessary catalyst.

 Over the last twelve years, we have worked with over 230 social entrepreneurs through our Global Social Benefit Institute (GSBI®) programs at the Center.